TBCX

 The goal is to pay the cost of parsing/compiling at save time so that loading is as fast as reading a compact binary, while remaining functionally equivalent to source of the original script.

 Artifacts store the compiled top-level, precompiled proc bodies, TclOO method/ctor/dtor bodies, and lambda literals for use with apply.
-Loading installs these into the current interpreter and executes the top-level block with TCL_EVAL_GLOBAL.
+Loading installs these into the current interpreter and executes the top-level block in the caller’s current namespace, with source-equivalent semantics for variable scope, frame identity, and info script.

 In safe interpreters, tbcx_SafeInit provides the package and type infrastructure but does not register any tbcx::* commands.
 A parent interpreter may selectively grant access with interp alias or interp expose.